pharos-lab/beacon/README.md

 Now You can use all the features of **beacon**!

-The **beacon** plugin made the registration of the `Chart` so you don't have to import it and can start using them directly.
+The **beacon** plugin made the registration of the `Chart` component so you don't have to import it and can start using them directly.

 ```javascript
 <template>